Wisconsin Reopening Checklist

 In mid-May, some cities and municipalities in Wisconsin have already begun with Phase 1 of the reopening plan and are carefully treading before going to the next stages.
 In mid-June, Wisconsin counties including Dane County, Milwaukee County, and Rock County, have already moved to Phase 2 as they have met sufficient benchmarks of Wisconsin’s reopening plan gating criteria.

-Best Practices to Keep Wisconsin Businesses Safe after Reopening
+Best Practices to Keep Wisconsin Businesses Safe While Reopening

 Wisconsin business and entities that have reopened should always be on their toes and continue to strictly enforce and proactively improve policies to protect employees and customers from exposure to COVID-19.
-Here are some of the best practices to help guide Wisconsinite business owners in keeping their people safe beyond reopening:
+The lifting of restrictions constantly evolves overtime and it is possible that some areas may need to roll back reopening plans if the pace of coronavirus infections increases.
+With this, here are some of the best practices to help guide Wisconsinite business owners in keeping their people safe while reopening amid COVID-19:

 Continually improve plan to protect employees